 Chinese New Year 2021 falls on Friday, February 12th, 2021, and celebrations culminate with the Lantern festival on February 26th, 2021.

 Celebrations last up to 16 days, but only the first 7 days are considered a public holiday (in Taiwan February 10th–16th, 2021).

-2020 is the Year of the Rat according to the 12 year animal zodiac cycle.
-The new year in 2020 starts on January 25th.
+2020 was the Year of the Rat according to the 12 year animal zodiac cycle.
+The new year in 2020 started on January 25th.